solita/solita.github.com/_posts/2017-11-21-Installing-Jenkins-with-PowerShell-DSC.md

 Install-Module xWebAdministration -f
 ```

 Three modules that provide you three types of functionality.
 Something to get stuff from Choco, configuring network things and managing IIS.
-If you run this for the first time you might get question about if you want to install nuget package provider for PowerShell.
-You should if you want to follow this path.
+If you run this for the first time you might be asking whether you want to install nuget package provider for PowerShell.
+You should, if you want to follow this path.
 It grabs you the wanted modules from [PowerShellGallery](https://www.powershellgallery.com/packages/cChoco/2.3.1.0).

 ## Our objective

-We want to have a Jenkins server running in the end with following requirements:
+We want to have a Jenkins server running in the end with the following requirements:

 * Install all the needed dependencies
 * Install Jenkins itself